The Bee Place Banner

 What To Bring

-• A bee veil (strongly recommended)
+• A bee veil or suit

 We will be working active hives and performing deeper inspections than a quick check.